Tax freedom day – or is it?

-Below are links to two VCTs we particularly like which are closing on 30 June.
 If you invest now you can adjust your tax code for 2016-17 tax year and potentially pay less tax almost immediately.

 With EIS you can claim the 30% income tax rebate against the current or previous tax year – you could save up to £600,000 income tax across the two years.
 You can also defer capital gains.
 Because last year CGT was 28% and is now 20% on the sale of most assets, by deferring a gain you could potentially save a significant amount in tax, although please remember tax rules can change.

 You can claim the 50% income tax rebate against the current or previous tax year – you could save up to £100,000 income tax across the two years.
 By investing in SEIS you could also potentially wipe out 50% of capital gains.

 Remember: tax receipts are set to eat up 42.3% of the UK’s net national income.
 You have a choice though: accept that or act now to reduce the tax you pay.